BBN-Q/libx6/doc/01_Usage.md

 4) from the physical channel.
 When `b = 1` and `c = 0` you get the demodulated data (decimated by 32).
 When `b = 1` and `c = 1`, you get demodulated and
 integrated data.
 However, this last stream has sufficiently large latency to not be very useful in feedback scenarios.
-Consequently, when `b = 0` and `c = 1` or `c = 2` you select kernel integrators that bypass the demodulator.
-The complete set of streams for physical channel 1 provided by the current firmware are:
+When `b = 0` and `c = [1..n]` for `n` available integrated streams, you select kernel integrators that bypass the demodulator.
+When `b = 0` and `c = [n+1..2n]`, you select a stream of thresholded state outputs, where the output is always `1` or `0` and matches the state as written to the digital outputs on the card.
+Some examples of streams (assuming the card was programmed with 5 integrated streams and 2 demodulated):

 * (1,0,0) - raw data
 * (1,1,0) - demodulated data from DSP channel 1
 * (1,1,1) - result data from demodulator + kernel integrator on DSP channel 1
 * (1,0,1) - result data without demodulator from DSP channel 1 kernel integrator
 * (1,0,2) - result data without demodulator from DSP channel 2 kernel integrator
+* (1,0,6) - thresholded state data from integrated stream 1
+* (1,0,7) - thresholded state data from integrated stream 2

-These last two streams are connected to the digital I/O pins after thresholding to enable fast feedback experiments.
+The first two integrated streams are connected to the digital I/O pins after thresholding to enable fast feedback experiments.
 Physical channel 2 provides an equivalent set of streams with `a = 2`.
-Future firmware versions will likely add more result streams to allow for a great degree of multiplexing.

 Do these things to acquire data with the card: